 Don’t throw out that nasty water the next time you change your fish tanks!
-From now on, pour it in your garden beds.
+From now on, pour it into your garden beds.
 All plants will thrive from the “yucky stuff” in the water.
 That yucky stuff is like a smorgasbord for your plants.

 Peels from bananas are an excellent natural ingredient to add to plants that love potassium and phosphorus.
-Plants such as roses, tomatoes, peppers and most flowering plants will reward you for the thankful addition.
+Plants such as roses, tomatoes, peppers, and most flowering plants will reward you for the thankful addition.

 Yes, you read that right.
-Hair clippings and the hair you pull out of your brush are the best natural ingredients to deter raccoons, possums, cats and rabbits from your garden.
+Hair clippings and the hair you pull out of your brush are the best natural ingredients to deter raccoons, possums, cats, and rabbits from your garden.
 These critters don’t like the human scent and the hair will provide nourishment as it composts in the garden soil.